Long Duration Inspection of GNSS-Denied Environments with a Tethered UAV-UGV Marsupial System: Introduction

-\rev{There are some alternatives developed for extending the flight duration of UAVs.
+There are some alternatives \revD{to develop long-duration inspection tasks}.
 The most common approach is to perform battery swapping either manually, thus requiring human intervention, or automatically with battery swapping stations \cite{8204465}, requiring the installation of additional infrastructure.
-Another alternative is to use a swarm of drones \cite{KIM2018291}, which greatly increases the complexity of the system and its maintenance costs.
-Finally, the use of a tethered UAV fixed to a base station that supplies its power \cite{6961531} is another approach more related to the one proposed in this paper.
-In fact, tethered UAVs have gathered the attention of the community \cite{tethered_survey} with applications as diverse as collaborative load transportation \cite{9213842}, \rev{high} bandwidth communications, \cite{850822,9202196} and airborne wind energy \cite{7857772}.
-Regrettably, the use of a fixed tether at a given location significantly restricts the operational range of the UAV, thereby preventing it from safely accessing certain areas of interest. }
+Another alternative \revD{is to use a team of robots flying either alternately or simultaneously, so that the inspection mission can be carried out without interruptions or in a shorter amount of time \cite{KIM2018291}.
+However, the use of a team of UAVs greatly increases the complexity of the system and its acquisition and maintenance costs.
+Finally, tethered UAVs connected to a base station that supplies them with power have attracted the attention of the research community} \cite{tethered_survey, drones9060425} with applications as diverse as collaborative load transportation \cite{9213842}, high-bandwidth communications \cite{850822,9202196} and airborne wind energy \cite{7857772}. \revD{Regrettably, the use of a fixed tether at a specific location significantly limits the operational range of the UAV, thereby preventing safe access to certain areas of interest.}